 The pocket clip has been indestructible.
 Being held on by 3 small Torx bolts, I have been unable to damage it in any way.
 Even when trying to clip it over something with greater thickness than its original intended design.

 The dual Carson Flippers have also demonstrated elite levels of durability.
 I have used them to tap or pound on things and rip open boxes.
 I continue to be astounded at the steels edges.
 The texturing on the flippers has not faded despite the Titanium Nitride finish wearing off.

 Surprisingly, despite mud, sand, salt water, fresh water, oil, blood, and overall abuse, I have never disassembled the knife to perform any maintenance.
 6 years of hard use and the blade being sharpened numerous times the locking mechanisms remain solid and actuate with a positive smooth motion, snapping in and out of position just as they did on day 1.

 Overall, Carson and CRKT have designed a substantial knife considering the price.
 I have and continue to recommend this knife to people.
 Given its durability I give this knife 5/5 stars.

 Comment below and tell me what your favorite knife is.
 Or let me know if you have this knife and what you think.

 As an Amazon Associate I earn from qualifying purchases.

-I am not affiliated with any company.
+I am not affiliated with any company or manufacturer.